SportsIT/api-client/README.md

 _Additional documentation to follow._

-## Installing DashApi
+## Installing Dash API Client

 ### With Composer
-The recommended way to install DashApi is through [Composer](http://getcomposer.org).
+The recommended way to install Dash API Client is through [Composer](http://getcomposer.org).

 ```bash